rm-hull/yalix/README.md

 Out[11]: (0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 ...)
 ```

-Note that ... is used to denote the list printing has been curtailed, not that
+Note that `...` is used to denote the list printing has been curtailed, not that
 the list ended at that point.

+Lists are lazily-evaluated by way of "thunks" by default, and represented by
+CONS-cells, which are "literally made out of nothing": their internal
+structure is currently implemented as a closure as described by Gerald Sussman
+and Harold Abelson in their MIT lecture series:

 ```scheme
 (define (cons a b)